mosesmeirelles/work-at-olist/README.md

 - Is possible to have call on same time for same source/destination?

-### Pendencies
+### Improvements

-- verify case of call starts on standard time and finishes during standard call next day
-- implement calculations using tariff to reduced time (ignored today)
+- implement calculations using tariff to reduced time (ignored today considering value zero)